towersvault/shinpokered/ips_patches/Guide to New Player Functions.md

   - 50% of the time it will act as a Good Rod.
 The implication is that it was "Good" long ago.
   - No longer a key item.
   - Eventually supplanted by the Good Rod.
 Might want to sell it for a good price.
 The Good Rod maintains some niche utility over the Super Rod.
 Comparing the two:
   - Super Rod
     - Has route-based encounter tables.
-	- Access to rarer pokemon.
+	- Access to rarer or evolved pokemon.
-	- Levels of hooked pokemon are mostly locked at 15.
-	- Each encounter table can only have up to four pokemon.
+	- Each encounter table only has up to four pokemon.
   - Good Rod
-    - Up to 8 different pokemon can be hooked.
-	- Levels hooked pokemon can sometimes exceed 15.
     - Limited to a single hardcoded encounter table.
 	- Pokemon encountered are unevolved and entry-level.
+    - Up to eight different pokemon can be hooked.

 #Trainer-Aiding Features